DHTMLX/gantt-docs/data/api/gantt_onrowdragend_event.md

 {{note

-The event is fired when the task is moved by mouse in the left-hand grid by when api/gantt_order_branch_config.md setting is enabled.
+The event is fired when a task is moved by the mouse pointer in the left-hand grid, while the api/gantt_order_branch_config.md setting is enabled.
 If branch reordering is disabled, the event will never be called.
 }}